Bryan Shepherd

-Bryan Shepherd (born March 2, 1991) is a former American football cornerback who is currently the quality control coach for Syracuse Orange.
+Bryan Shepherd (born March 2, 1991) is an American college football coach and former cornerback.
+He is the cornerbacks coach for Montana State University, a position he has held since 2022.
 He played college football at North Dakota State University.
 Originally, he collegiately played for the University of Nebraska Omaha before transferring.
-The Washington Redskins signed him in 2014 after going unselected in the 2014 NFL Draft.
+The Washington Redskins signed him in 2014 after going unselected in the 2014 NFL draft.

 College career

 Shepherd attended North Dakota State University from 2011 to 2013.

-Professional Playing career
+Professional career

 Washington Redskins

 The Washington Redskins signed Shepherd as an undrafted free agent on May 14, 2014.
 The Redskins released Shepherd on August 25, 2014.

 Montreal Alouettes

 Shepherd was signed to the Montreal Alouettes' practice roster on October 4, 2014.

+Coaching career

+In 2016, Shepherd was hired as a defensive assistant for North Dakota State.
+In 2017, he was promoted to cornerbacks coach.

+In 2018, Shepherd was hired as a quality control coach for Syracuse.

+In 2022, Shepherd was hired as the cornerbacks coach for Montana State.